An optimal lower bound for the low density Fermi gas in three dimensions: Introduction

-In recent decades, significant attention has focused on rigorously establishing approximations for the ground state energies and free energy of dilute quantum gases.
-For bosons at zero and positive temperatures, first-order asymptotics were proven in \cite{Dy,LY1,LY2,DMS,S08,Yin}, while the second-order correction, known as the Lee-Huang-Yang term, was rigorously derived in \cite{BCS, FGJMO,FS1,FS2,HHNST,YY}.
-The physics of dilute Fermi gases is more complex, due to the nature of fermionic particles and the Pauli exclusion principle.
-This complexity is reflected in the energy dependence on interactions, which is captured in the asymptotic behavior through the zero energy scattering length for Fermi gases with $q \geq 2$ spin components.
+In recent decades, considerable effort has been devoted to rigorously establishing asymptotic formulas for the ground state energy and free energy of dilute quantum gases.
+For bosonic systems, first-order asymptotics were proven in \cite{Dy,LY1,LY2,DMS,S08,Yin}, while the second-order correction, known as the Lee-Huang-Yang term, was rigorously derived in \cite{BCS, FGJMO,FS1,FS2,HHST, HHNST,YY}.

+The situation for dilute Fermi gases is qualitatively different, as the Pauli exclusion principle gives rise to a fundamentally different energy asymptotics structure.